The Best Restaurants In Wynwood guide image

 photo credit: Emily Schindler

 If you’re in Wynwood and don't stop by Zak the Baker, you better have a good excuse.
 Maybe you tripped over a selfie stick and fell onto a tour bus and woke up in Little Havana.
 Fine.
 But anything short of that is unacceptable.
-Zak is not only partly responsible for establishing Wynwood as a place to eat delicious things, but this minimal bakery continues to make Miami’s best bread and an assortment of pastries that should absolutely be coming home with you.
-Get the babka, a bagel, or the salmon bacon, egg, and cheese sandwich.
-And just a warning: crowds here can be intense, but the wait is always worth it.
+Zak is not only partly responsible for establishing Wynwood as a place to eat delicious things, but this minimal kosher bakery continues to make Miami’s best bread and an assortment of pastries that should absolutely be coming home with you.
+Get the babka, a bagel, or any sort of eggy sandwich.
+Crowds can be intense, but takeout is an option or they'll text you when your table is ready, so you can kill time by wandering around Wynwood for 30ish minutes.

 RESERVE A TABLE